eobermuhlner/jshell-scriptengine/README.md

 # JShell scripting engine

 The JShell was introduced with Java 9 and was designed to be used for interactive execution of code snippets in Java.

+The `jshell-scriptengine` library is a wrapper around the JShell API that executes an entire script and handles the binding of variables.

+It is a powerful choice if your project needs to execute code that can be easily changed outside of the development cycle and when already deployed.

+Typical use cases are:
+- directory in your deployed application containing scripts for customizable business logic
+- editor in your application to edit (and persist) scripts

 ## Using JShell scripting engine in your projects